swcarpentry/managing-research-software-projects/_episodes/02-basics.md

 > ## What's On Your List?
 >
-> 1. What are the top 10 items on your project's to-do list?
+> 1. What are the top 3 items on your project's to-do list?
 > 2. How sure are you that your collaborators and users would agree with your selection?
-{: .challenge}

-> ## What's Missing?
->
-> Look at the issue lifecycle diagram above.
-> What steps or transitions would you add?
-> Which ones would you remove?
-> Which ones would you make other people responsible for?
 {: .challenge}

 > ## What's Your Lifecycle?